sfproductlabs/roo/README.md

 ```

 ## TODO
+* [ ] Add an option to whitelist hostnames only in the store
 * [ ] Add a synchronized scheduler so that only one docker manager runs the auto-update script (it currently depends on 1 manager node notifying the slaves indirectly via the kv store)
 * [ ] Memory api checker needs to be cached in hourly, replace kvcache, docker update, add node to hosts during join so if it fails it can be deleted, cache host whitelist
 * [ ] Downscale swarm cleaner (removing a container should remove the raft address and nodehost, could run a leader process like in dcrontab) @psytron or link with docker connector